TaylorSavage93/HTML_Exercise/README.md

 1. Create a **heading 1** element that contains your name between opening and closing tags
 2. Create a **paragraph** element that contains a bio about yourself
+<div>id ="exercise1"</div>
+  <h1> Taylor Savage </h1>
+  <p>Hi I am Taylor Savage, I am 24 years old and female.
+I graduated Kent State with a bachelors degree in marketing and entrpreneurship.
+    I am currently building my resume by adding tech experience through truecoders.
+After truecoders bootcamp I am hoping to get a job in the web development area.
+  I also own my own business, I run a rental property in Saint Augustine, and have been doing so for the apst 6 months.
+I also hope to acquire more rental properties in the future as it is a fun and efficient way to earn money.
+I think with the added tech skills I will not only be able to get a better job, but also imrprove my overall entrepreneurial skills.</p>
 ## Exercise 2

 Steps are to be completed under the div with `id="exercise2"`